 With their stocky build and drive to fight, these breeds are commonly seen in dog fights these days.
 They are also smart dogs that are easy to train and like to please their owner, which makes them even more perfect for this practice.

-A very rare dog breed, Kuchi – also known as the Afghan Shepherd dog – is one of the most popular fighting dogs in the Afghanistan and other countries in the area.
-These dogs were originally bred to protect their owners until people realized that they would also be great to make money in fighting.
+A very rare dog breed, Kuchi – also known as the Afghan Shepherd dog – is one of the most popular fighting dogs in the Afghanistan and other countries in the surrounding area.
+These dogs were originally bred to protect their owners until people realized that they would also be great to make money in dog fighting.

 Because Kuchi dogs are very territorial, hardy and brought up to look after themselves, they make for very strong competitors in the Middle East.
 In the above video, you can see a report on dog fighting in Afghanistan, with Afghan Shepherd dog in action.
+You will rarely see this dog breed in the United States.

 Strangely enough, the Akita makes the list of fighting dog breeds, mostly due to their high prey drive and very aggressive nature.
 This breed never was bred to fight, but in modern times (especially in the UK) they have been used in pits against other dogs of the same strength and ferocity.